Alfred Binet: Education and early career

 Binet was born as Alfredo Binetti in Nice, which was then part of the Kingdom of Sardinia until its annexation by the Second French Empire in 1860, and the ensuing policy of Francization.
-Alfred Binet was born to a Jewish family, but he was not adherent of the Jewish faith.

 Binet attended law school in Paris, and received his degree in 1878.
 He also studied physiology at the Sorbonne.
 His first formal position was as a researcher at a neurological clinic, Salpêtrière Hospital, in Paris from 1883 to 1889.
 From there, Binet went on to being a researcher and associate director of the Laboratory of Experimental Psychology at the Sorbonne from 1891 to 1894.
 In 1894, he was promoted to being the director of the laboratory until 1911 (his death).
 Binet also educated himself by reading psychology texts at the National Library in Paris.
 He soon became fascinated with the ideas of John Stuart Mill, who believed that the operations of intelligence could be explained by the laws of associationism.
 Binet eventually realized the limitations of this theory, but Mill's ideas continued to influence his work.

 In 1883, years of unaccompanied study ended when Binet was introduced to Charles Féré who introduced him to Jean-Martin Charcot, the director of a clinic called La Salpêtrière, Paris.
-Charcot became his mentor and in turn, Binet accepted a position at the clinic, working in his neurological laboratory.
+Charcot became his mentor and in turn, Binet accepted a position at the clinic, working in the neurological laboratory.

 At the time of Binet's tenure, Charcot was experimenting with hypnotism and Binet, influenced by Charcot, published four articles about his work in this area.
+Binet aggressively supported Charcot's position which included the belief that people with weakened, unstable nervous systems were susceptible to hypnosis.

+Binet and Féré discovered what they called transfer and they also recognized perceptual and emotional polarization.
+Binet and Féré thought their findings were a phenomenon and of utmost importance.

-Binet aggressively supported Charcot’s position which included the belief that people with weaken and not stable nervous systems were susceptible to hypnosis.
-Unfortunately, Charcot's conclusions did not withstand under professional scrutiny, and Binet was forced to make an embarrassing public admission that he had been wrong in supporting his teacher.
+Unfortunately, the conclusions of Charcot, Binet and Féré did not stand up to the professional scrutiny of Joseph Delboeuf, who concluded that the findings were due to the fact that the patients knew what was expected, what should happen, and they just agreed.
+Binet felt obliged to make an embarrassing public admission that he had been wrong in supporting his teacher.
 Nevertheless, he had established his name internationally in the field, Morton Prince for example stating in 1904 that, "certain problems in subconscious automatism will always be associated with the names of Breuer and Freud in Germany, Janet and Alfred Binet in France."